 A: Planned Giving is finding ways to make charitable gifts now, or after your lifetime, while enjoying financial benefits for yourself.
 Planned Gifts are contributions made through your will, charitable gift annuities, gifts of life insurance, pooled income funds, and charitable trusts.
 You may also transfer highly appreciated assets, such as stocks or real estate for important tax savings.
 Planned Gifts are sometimes referred to as “lifetime” gifts because they require some planning and, often, help from your professional advisors.
 A Planned Gift made to the Step Up helps ensure the future of the services and programs we provide and may further your financial goals.

 Q: How do I make a Planned Gift?

 A: You can make a declaration of your commitment to provide for your gift to Step Up in your will, trust, life insurance beneficiary designation, or from your qualified benefits, such as your IRA account.
 Suggested language can be found on the Legacy Society Information Page.
 Once your Planned Gift has been been finalized, please let the Office of Community Development know, so that you may be appropriately recognized.

 Q: Where can I get technical information on various Planned Gifts?

-A: Call Carolyn L. Baker, M. Ed., Vice President of Development at (310) 576-1308 x246 or e-mail her via our contact page to learn how you can support our mission while ensuring your family's financial security.
+A: Call Carolyn L. Baker, M. Ed., Chief Development Officer, at (310) 576-1308 x 1246 or e-mail her via our contact page to learn how you can support our mission while ensuring your family’s financial security.